-AKA Science (All Kids Are Scientists) is a fun, hands-on science program for students in kindergarten through 6th grade.
+AKA Science (All Kids Are Scientists) is a fun, hands-on science program for elementary & middle school students.
 Kids participate in experiments that nurture their curiosity and help them explore the world around them.

 AKA Science uses inquiry-based activities to get kids excited about learning.
-In the past school year, AKA Science offered more than 200 classes and 15 library workshops that served approximately 2,000 kids in northwest Oregon.
+In the past school year, AKA Science offered more than 200 classesand that served approximately 2,000 kids in northwest Oregon.

-The AKA Science curriculum rotates on a 3-year cycle, with 9 topics that include physics, chemistry, biology, earth science, and forensic science.
+The AKA Science curriculum rotates on a 3-year cycle, with 9 topics that include physics, chemistry, biology, earth science, engineering, environmental science, and forensic science.
 Students get to take home many of the supplies they use in class, reinforcing what they’ve learned by sharing experiments with family and friends.

 kids have experienced high-caliber, engaging science experiences through AKA Science since 2004